bethnduta/bethnduta/README.md

 # I'm Beth Nduta.

 ## 🔭 About me
 - A passionate FullStack Software Developer who can build websites with python,Javascript,Angular,Flask and some other cool libraries and frameworks.
-Am a software developer graduate from Moringa School and a BBIT graduate from PAC University.

 ## A Fullstack developer.